nightshiftmaster/Musix-music-streaming-app/README.md

 ## Key Features:

-- Genre and Artist Selection: Dive into the diverse world of music by exploring various genres and discovering new artists.
+- **Genre and Artist Selection**: Dive into the diverse world of music by exploring various genres and discovering new artists.
 Whether you're into pop, hip-hop, rock, or electronic, Musix has a vast collection to satisfy your musical preferences.

-- Real-Time Global and Local Charts: Stay up-to-date with the hottest tracks from around the world and in your local area.
+- **Real-Time Global and Local Charts**: Stay up-to-date with the hottest tracks from around the world and in your local area.
 Our real-time charts ensure you never miss a beat and always know what's trending.

-- Search by Artist: Easily find music from your favorite artists using our powerful search functionality.
+- **Search by Artist**: Easily find music from your favorite artists using our powerful search functionality.
 Simply enter the artist's name, and Musix will fetch all available songs and albums.

 ## Setup